The Pentagon War

 "Three years," Torra muttered, counting on some of its tentacle-fingers.
 "So . . . this would've been ten years ago?"

 "Just about, yeah," Ken confirmed.
 "And I'll tell you, when our nose poked through the hyper hole and that whole new star system slid into view around me, it was like being in a storybook land.
 Sirius A is huge.
-It's almost half as big around as Human-Centauri's entire Habitat Ring.
+The star's almost half as big around as Human-Centauri's entire Habitat Ring.
 We came out of the hole almost two A.U.s away from it, and even with the window's glare tint engaged it still hurt my eyes to look at the star.
 And the star system had so much elbow room in it!
-The three million klicks separating our habitat ring from that tiny little red dwarf in the center of our system seems positively cramped by comparison."
+I mean, sure, there's three million klicks separating our habitat ring from our sun, and I grew up thinking of such a distance as fantastically huge; but after seeing the Sirius system, our home felt so . . . cramped."

 "But then again," Jennifer offered, "We have something Sirius doesn't.
 We have Human-Centauri."